The Ivar London

 Though I doubt either would be particularly thrilled by the comparison, the Fox family and the Royal family have a great deal in common.
 They’re both sprawling, ancient dynasties with deeply unconventional upbringings; they’re both representative of plucky British defiance against the new world order; and neither of them is going anywhere anytime soon, whether […]

-Ivar at Centre Point
+Showcase Ivar London apartment at Centre Point

 Built in 1966, London’s Centre Point skyscraper is an iconic London landmark offering exceptional views across the capital.
 Ivar has been commissioned to interior design an apartment at Centre Point, occupying the thirtieth floor.
 The Ivar residence is inspired directly by the city of London, combining the very best of contemporary luxury and handcrafted tradition.
 The design […]